vegaprotocol/specs/protocol/0031-ETHB-ethereum_bridge_spec.md

 ### Block confirmations

 It used to be normal behaviour when validating transfers to wait a certain number of blocks for a deposit to be 'confirmed'.
-With the new version of Ethereum, an additiona;l mechanism exists that assures finallity of a block that can be used instead, which leads to cleaner results.
+With the new version of Ethereum, an additional mechanism exists that assures finality of a block that can be used instead, which leads to cleaner results.

 We use this mechanism for all Ethereum related finality requirements.
 For legacy reasons ,there is still a parameter defining the number of confirmations previously used, but this parameter is ignored now.